-House Bill 4523 would require MDOT to develop parameters for prioritizing the approval of funding applications for railroad crossing projects under the program proposed by House Bill 4524.
-The parameters would have to prioritize projects for railroad crossing projects that meet one or more of the following conditions and give a higher priority to those meeting a comparatively greater number of these conditions:
+House Bill 4523 would require MDOT to develop parameters for prioritizing the funding of grant applications for grade separation projects under the program proposed by House Bill 4524.
+The parameters would have to give priority to projects for railroad crossings that meet one or more of the following conditions:

-- The project is within 10 miles of a vicinity with an emergency planning zone, such as a nuclear power plant or chemical plant. - The project is within five miles of a railyard. - The project is within five miles of a manufacturing facility - The project is within five miles of a level I to level III trauma center, adult assistedliving facility, school, or courthouse. - The project has an above-average vehicle traffic volume, as determined by MDOT. - Any other condition MDOT considers relevant.
+- Are within 10 miles of a vicinity with an emergency planning zone, such as a nuclear power plant or chemical plant. - Are within five miles of a railyard. - Are within five miles of a manufacturing facility - Have proximity to a level I to level III trauma center, adult assisted-living facility, school, or courthouse.